-The Systematic review and meta-analysis internship program is organized by the West Asia Organization for Cancer Prevention APIOCP’s west Asia Chapter.
+The Systematic review and meta-analysis internship program is organized by the West Asia Organization for Cancer Prevention, APIOCP’s west Asia Chapter.
 The program is implemented by very experienced research assistants and lecturers in the field of evidence based analysis from different universities.
-The program best fit to health services researchers, epidemiologists, statisticians, systematic reviewers and decision analysts who are planning to perform a meta-analysis of their own concern.
+The program best fit to health services researchers, epidemiologists, statisticians, systematic reviewers and decision analysts who are planning to perform a systematic review or meta-analysis of their own topics.

 The prospect intern needs the basic understanding of common statistical concepts (e.g., sampling, variations, confidence intervals and hypothesis testing) and, though not essential, some prior knowledge of systematic review and meta-analytic concepts.
 Normally, young and early career scientists are the main beneficiaries of the internship program however, graduate student of different discipline can participate.

 To participate, you need to register and send your resume and a statement of purpose.
-The statement of purpose would describe the interns aim and goal as well as its capability and better include a topic for doing a systematic review.
-All the participants will receive an official certificate for participation in the internship.
+The statement of purpose would describe the interns aim and goal as well as its capability and better include a topic for undertaking a systematic review or met-analysis.

-The program may take up to 5 months (though the course organizer tries to help the intern to finish the program in three months).
+The program may take up to 6 months (though the course organizer tries to help the intern to finish the program in 4 months).

 While the lectures are set at a fixed time (the intern must be ready to attend), the interactive part is flexible to arrange by the intern and his/her teaching assistant.